pommicket/ted/README.md

 To reset your ted configuration to the default settings, delete your ted.cfg file (`~/.local/share/ted/ted.cfg` on Linux, `C:\Users\<your user name>\AppData\Local\ted\ted.cfg` on Windows) or move it somewhere else.

+To change the font, create files called `font.ttf` and `font-bold.ttf` in the same directory as `ted.cfg`.
+At the moment, only monospace fonts are supported.

 ### IDE-like features

 If you are working in a compiled language, like C, you can press F4 to compile your code.
 The default is to run `make` in